emilygv/emilyvernon.com/services.md

 {% include hero_intro.html
-title= "Brand positioning powerup" subtitle= "You’re tasked to differentiate, but your brand feels like it needs a refresh." description= "We’ll begin by assessing your brand’s current position, identifying key business challenges, and finding the best way to reshape customer perceptions." image= "/assets/images/services_package_01.png" image_on_left= true
+title= "Brand positioning powerup" subtitle= "You’re tasked to differentiate, but your brand feels like it needs a refresh." description= "We’ll begin by assessing your brand’s current position, identifying key business challenges and finding the best way to reshape customer perceptions." image= "/assets/images/services_package_01.png" image_on_left= true
 %}